Leafwing-Studios/fop-rules/docs/character-options/powers/trickster-tricks.md

 **Targets:** Multi-target

-**Attack:** Agility
+**Targeted defense:** Agility

 **Duration:** 10 minutes

 </div>

 The trick explodes in a dangerous shower of spiky caltrops, forcing anyone passing through the area they land in to walk incredibly carefully or suffer serious harm.
 When detonated, a 2 tile radius around the trick becomes covered in caltrops for the duration of this trick.
-The first time during their turn that a creature attempts to spend movement to pass through this ground effect, make an Agility attack against them.
+The first time during their turn that a creature attempts to spend movement to pass through this ground effect, make a special attack against Agility against them.
 If you hit, apply 6 + Presence stacks of bleeding to them.

 ## Superior Glue